MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Background

 V2V communication involves vehicles equipped with network modules, called onboard units, enabling them to exchange data concerning their position, speed, heading, and acceleration.
 This type of communication aims to prevent accidents by facilitating situational awareness among vehicles.

-In contrast, V2I communication allows vehicles to interact with roadside units (RSUs) such as streetlamps, RFID readers, lane markers, and signage.
+In contrast, V2I communication allows vehicles to interact with RSUs such as streetlamps, RFID readers, lane markers, and signage.
 This bidirectional communication enables the real-time exchange of information about road conditions, traffic, accidents, and more, thereby enhancing overall traffic management and safety\cite{fi11020027}.

-V2P, or vehicle-to-pedestrian communication, involves interactions with vulnerable entities in the environment, such as pedestrians and cyclists.
+V2P, or vehicle-to-pedestrian communication, involves interactions with Vulnerable Road Users (VRU), such as pedestrians, cyclists and motor wheelers \cite{9963973}.
 These individuals typically carry smartphones or wearable devices capable of transmitting their location to alert nearby vehicles of their presence, contributing to enhanced safety for all road users.

 Additionally, V2X includes V2N communication, which enables vehicles to connect to cloud-based services and platforms.
-This connectivity facilitates access to a wide range of services such as over-the-air updates, remote diagnostics, real-time traffic and navigation information, and data analytics for traffic management purposes.
+This connectivity facilitates access to a wide range of services, such as over-the-air updates, remote diagnostics, real-time traffic and navigation information, and data analytics for traffic management purposes.

 In order to protect ensure vehicle privacy, vehicles use pseudonyms for communications.
 Vehicle pseudonyms are temporary, randomly generated identifiers used in vehicular communication systems to provide privacy and anonymity for vehicles while still allowing them to communicate with each other and infrastructure.
-These pseudonyms are periodically changed to prevent tracking of vehicles over time.
+These pseudonyms are periodically changed to prevent tracking of vehicles over time \cite{8345196}.